PXED Q2 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Enrollment Growth: Driven by a strong retention rate of 76.6%, up 500 basis points from the previous year.
+• Enrollment Growth: Driven by strong retention rates, which improved to 76.6%, up 500 basis points from the previous year.

-• B2B Channel Expansion: Employer-affiliated students now represent 35% of total enrollment, up from 31% last year, indicating a growing focus on partnerships with employers for workforce reskilling.
+• B2B Channel Growth: Employer-affiliated students now represent 35% of total enrollment, up from 31% year-over-year, indicating strong demand for upskilling and reskilling programs.

 • Student Satisfaction: High satisfaction rates reported in a national survey, with 85% of students satisfied with their online experience.